rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Facebook Dynamic Ads or Facebook Shop is currently among the top priorities for any online shop to promote and sell products, simply due to the targeted audience that Facebook can bring in.

+For that, creating an accurate WooCommerce Facebook product feed is cruical.

 With Product Feed Manager, you will get a pre-built merchant template for Facebook Catalog that will come with all the required attributes to successfully generate a WooCommerce Facebook Feed (Facebook product catalog feed).

 All you need to do is simply select Facebook Catalog from the merchant list, check and assign the values to the require facebook product catalog feed attributes, and publish the feed.
-It’s as simple as that.
+Product Feed WooCommerce made it pretty simple.

 Just like Facebook, Instagram shop marketing (Instagram shop) is another big medium you can rely on when trying to increase your online sales.